 Can I just say, this may be one of the prettiest recipes I’ve ever put on An Indigo Day.
 Or did I say that last time with the watermelon lemonades?
 Maybe it’s just summer fruit that’s really the star lately.
 I got the idea to make something with puff pastry the other day and started Googling some things to get inspired.
 Ended up finding a few peach and goat cheese combos that look easy to recreate!

 I’ve never worked with puff pastry before.
 It’s definitely different than pie crust or croissants in a can.
 To be honest, it’s super-duper easy to work with making this an all-star recipe if you ask me.

 Peach and goat cheese is a combination I’m loving for summer.
 Before peaches are out of season (they’re coming to an end soon so hurry up and try this!)
 I had to create a recipe with them.
-These are perfect for entertaining with at a brunch or even doing as part of a summer buffet spread.
+These are perfect for entertaining at a brunch or even doing as part of a summer buffet spread.
 The sweet and savory combination is epic.
 Then add in the crunchy flaky dough, it’s heaven.
 This is also just a really great method to know.
 You may remember my Nutella and berry tarts that were perfect for the 4th of July.
-Or really any weekend treat.
 Once you get confident with the method, you can swap the fruits out and the spreads to create whatever your heart desires!

 Peach And Goat Cheese Tarts Recipe

 - 1 Sheet of frozen Puff Pastry (thawed) – you can find this in the frozen dessert section, this is NOT the same as the roll of canned biscuit dough in the dairy section

 - 1-2 Peaches, sliced

 - 4-6 oz of goat cheese

 - Apricot jam (any light colored jam will work)